abrka/opengl_lib/README.md

 ## Description

-This is an 3D renderer written in OpenGL
+This is an 3D ui library written in OpenGL

 ## Requirements